alexandracsibi/Deeplearning_Assignment/README.md

    ```bash
    docker run -p 8888:8888 -it alexandracsibi/deeplearning-project:latest
    ```
    - After starting the container, connect to JupyterLab at [http://localhost:8888](http://localhost:8888).
-You will be prompted to enter a password.
+You will be prompted to enter a password ("kicsikutya").

 2. **Run the Gradio App**
    Use the Gradio app to interact with the pre-trained models for gene-disease link prediction.